 That said, having wall-to-wall furniture or pictures can make your home look and feel cluttered and chaotic.
 Consider limiting your wall hangings to a few really meaningful pictures or pieces of art.
 We created frames where we can switch out our kids’ artwork and regularly rotate it.
 The gallery walls always stay fresh and interesting, but we don’t feel like we have wall-to-wall papers and posters hanging everywhere.

-13. Declutter Your Desktop
+13. Declutter Your Desk + Desktop

 Not only does paperwork pile up on your desk, but documents can also feel unmanageable on your computer.
-Declutter your desktop both physically and virtually.
+Declutter your desk physically and virtually.
 Use a pretty basket or inbox to corral your paperwork and keep it easy to find on your desk.
 Apply the if-then rules you’ve established and put the items to be taken care of in your inbox.
 If every piece of paper goes in one singular place, nothing will ever be missed.
 Commit to clearing the entire box every two weeks.

 Tackle clutter in bite-sized pieces and you’ll quickly transform your space.
 By adding some strategies to tame the areas you use most frequently, you’ll achieve a bunch of quick and satisfying results to motivate you when you get to the more challenging areas.
-Go for it!

 Not motivated to keep your house clean?
 You need our cheat sheet: 10 Reasons to Keep your House Clean!
 Simply click the button below to get your Cheat Sheet delivered straight to your inbox!